SWProjectTin23/altbauVsNeubau/docs/api.md

 # API Overview
 This document describes the available REST API endpoints for the sensor backend.

-The endpoints are still under development and may change according to the need.
+Endpoints are under development and may change as needed.

 ## Base URL
 `http://localhost:5001/api/`